 Following this, she was chosen by Danny Boyle to direct the final 3 episodes of BABYLON, the TV series he co-created and produced with Jesse Armstrong (Succession) for Channel 4 / Sundance TV.
 An alum of the Sundance Institutes Screenwriters and Directors Labs, Sally has been profiled by The Guardian, BBC America, Variety who featured her as one of their “Brits to Watch” and Indiewire who named her one of their “10 Most Exciting Female Directors in the World Today”.

 THE SWIMMERS, Sally's second feature, opened the 2022 Toronto International Film Festival before being nominated for the BAFTA for Outstanding British Film.
 The script was co-written with Jack Thorne and produced by Working Title Films and Netflix, with Stephen Daldry as an exec producer.
 It was released theatrically in the UK, US and Germany and then on Netflix where it was an international hit.
 It was number one on the platform in 47 countries, top ten in 86 countries and viewed by 60 million households in its first three weeks, achieving the rare feat of increasing its viewership on the platform in its second and third weeks.
 It was one of the most streamed films in the world in 2022 and one of Netflix’s most successful original films to date.

 Sally was chosen as a GQ Hero 2023.
 She is currently in post-production on her third feature, UNICORNS, which she co-directed with James Krishna Floyd from an original screenplay he wrote.

-Sally is represented in the UK by Sayle Screen and in the United States by CAA and Anonymous Content.
+She is represented in the UK by Sayle Screen and in the US by CAA and Anonymous Content.